Samillion/ModernZ/README.md

 - Middle click/Shift+Left click: Alternative action

 > [!NOTE]
-> Middle clicking performs the same function as `Shift+left mouse button`, allowing for one handed use
+> Middle clicking performs the same function as `Shift+left mouse button`, allowing for one-handed use

 For a full list of interactions, check out the [Button Interactions Guide](docs/CONTROLS.md).